“I can use fake review websites; everyone else does it, so can I!”

 - Disclose everything.
 If you’re signing people up for anything, let them know all of the stipulations beforehand so they can make an informed decision.
 If you’re billing people monthly, let them know.
 If you paid for your testimonials and reviews, put it out there.
 The FTC is serious about disclosures.
 As such, it’s a good idea to cozy up with the Dot Com Disclosures to make sure you’re operating on the right side of the marketing law.
 Questions?
 Get advice from an online marketing attorney.

-Online marketing lawyers can save businesses lots of time, money – and FTC headaches.
+Online marketing lawyers can save businesses time, money – and FTC headaches.
 Get in touch with Kelly / Warner.
 Our attorneys can answer your online marketing questions.
 We’ll resolve your issues quickly — and for a fraction of the price.